lfost42/clarityops/docs/templates/maturity_map.md

 ---

 ## 📋 Process Discipline
+**Focus:** Consistency and ownership: maintaining strong case hygiene, proactive handoffs, and operational readiness.

-- Maintains case hygiene by updating **top comments and statuses** regularly.
+- [ ] Maintains case hygiene by updating top comments and statuses regularly, especially when cases remain in Working status.
-- Prepares cases in **NMI or SP** and enables SupportBot notifications when OOO.
+- [ ] Prepares cases in Needs More Information or Solution Provided when possible and enables SupportBot notifications prior to going out of office.
-- Transfers **AMER handovers** to the next GEO or queue at end of shift.
+- [ ] Transfers case handovers to the following GEO or queue at EOS.

 ---

 ## 🔍 Discovery
+**Focus:** Effective information gathering: establishing clarity, context, and accurate scope early in the case lifecycle.

-- Uses **screenshares** effectively to gather and confirm information.
+- [ ] Uses screenshares effectively to gather and confirm information.
+- [ ] Documents all important call info in a case comment.
-- Restates the problem in own words to confirm comprehension.
+- [ ] Restates the problem in own words to confirm comprehension.
-- Asks discovery questions to confirm understanding and gather full context.
+- [ ] Asks discovery questions to confirm understanding and gather complete context.
-- Clarifies **scope and urgency** for correct prioritization.
-- Asks **targeted follow-ups** to remove ambiguity.
+- [ ] Clarifies scope and urgency to ensure appropriate prioritization and response.
+- [ ] Asks targeted follow-up questions to clarify the problem and understand the issue.
-- Identifies and probes **pain points** to surface customer blockers.
+- [ ] Identifies and probes pain points to uncover the customer's underlying concerns or blockers.

 ---

 ## 🧠 Understanding
+**Focus:** Depth of comprehension: connecting technical symptoms to business impact and identifying knowledge gaps.

-- Defines and reaffirms **scope of impact**, distinguishing affected vs. unaffected areas.
+- [ ] Defines and reaffirms the scope of impact, distinguishing affected and unaffected areas.
-- Adds relevant context (environment, configuration, recent changes).
+- [ ] Includes related context such as environment, configuration, and recent changes when relevant.
-- Summarizes the customer's **pain points** to show empathy and alignment.
+- [ ] Summarizes the customer's pain points to demonstrate empathy and alignment.
-- Identifies and resolves gaps in understanding before proceeding.
+- [ ] Identifies gaps in understanding and proactively clarifies them before moving forward.
-- Adheres to **swarm cadence** when clarity is lacking.
+- [ ] Adheres to swarm cadence when understanding is not clearly defined.

 ---

 ## 🔬 Validation
+**Focus:** Technical verification and reproducibility: ensuring each issue is reproducible, well-documented, and accurately tested.

-- Requests and attaches all relevant **supporting documentation**.
+- [ ] Requests and attaches all valid supporting documentation to the case.
-- Validates STR using internal testing environments.
+- [ ] Validates **Steps to Reproduce** using internal testing.
-- Documents **accurate STR** mirroring true customer behavior.
-- Researches applicable **knowledge articles** or trusted resources.
-- Validates all proposed solutions internally (e.g., Knowledge Article, demo-org, swarm) before recommending.
-- Connects findings to **expected vs. actual outcomes**.
+- [ ] Documented Steps to Reproduce reflect true customer behavior and environment.
+- [ ] Reproduces issues in isolated **lab environments** for testing and isolating potential root causes.
+- [ ] Demonstrates proficiency in evaluating log data (**Splunk**, debug, console, HAR files) for underlying errors, trends, or systemic issues.

 ---

+## 🔍 Analysis
+**Focus:** Root cause determination and evidence-based reasoning: identifying patterns, using tools responsibly, and validating hypotheses.

+- [ ] Identifies patterns across related cases and investigations, and references data in internal notes.
+- [ ] Leverages **AI responsibly** for insight generation rather than decision-making.
+- [ ] Validates **AI-generated hypotheses** using official knowledge documents and human review.
+- [ ] Documents evidence trail clearly (what was tested, observed, and confirmed) to support post-case learning.
+- [ ] Swarms early when analysis reveals ambiguity or potential cross-cloud dependencies.

+---

 ## 💬 Communication
+**Focus:** Clarity, transparency, and empathy — keeping stakeholders informed and aligned through consistent updates.

-- Outlines **next steps, ownership, and timelines** at each interaction.
+- [ ] Outlines next steps, ownership, and timelines at each interaction.
-- Keeps the case record updated with **progress, changes, and findings**.
+- [ ] Keeps the case record updated with progress, changes, and findings.
-- Ensures all **status and next-step notes** are clear and current.
+- [ ] Ensures all status and next-step notes remain clear and current.
-- Communicates with **accuracy, empathy, and transparency**.
+- [ ] Communicates findings with accuracy, empathy, and transparency.
-- Summarizes **swarm progress** when stalled.
+- [ ] Summarizes swarm status and progress when the case is otherwise stalled.
-- Notes why cases are stalled if no pending action is visible.
+- [ ] Adds case comment to clarify why cases are stalled if no pending action is apparent.
-- Leaves internal note when case remains in Working status at end of shift.
+- [ ] Adds internal note when case is left in Working status at EOS.

 ---

 ## 🏁 Proficiency
+**Focus:** Case ownership and execution — demonstrating mastery through consistency, accountability, and results.

-- Manages cases from start to resolution with **ownership and accountability**.
+- [ ] Manages cases from start to resolution with ownership and accountability.
-- Maintains update frequency (every **2 business days**) and escalation cadence.
+- [ ] Maintains customer update frequency (every 2 business days) and adheres to escalation cadence.
-- Demonstrates precision in STR validation, escalation handling, and documentation quality.
+- [ ] Demonstrates accuracy in STR validation, escalation handling, and documentation quality.
+- [ ] Updates the correct Product & Topic when required.
-- Earns positive customer feedback on clarity and trust-building.
+- [ ] Earns positive customer feedback on clarity, transparency, and trust-building.
-- Updates the correct **Product & Topic** when required.
-- Reflects regularly and shares **lessons learned** for team visibility.
+- [ ] Reflects regularly and documents lessons learned for team visibility.

 ---

 ## 🌟 Leadership
+**Focus:** Mentorship, collaboration, and continuous improvement, empowering others and contributing to shared knowledge.

-- Contributes to **knowledge base improvements**, automation ideas, or new KA content.
+- [ ] Contributes to knowledge base improvements, automation ideas, or new KA content.
-- Leads by example in accuracy, trust, and proactive updates.
+- [ ] Leads by example in maintaining accuracy, trust, and proactive updates.
-- Mentors peers on verification, communication, and validation best practices.
+- [ ] Mentors peers on verification, communication, and validation best practices.
-- Maintains consistently strong customer and peer feedback.
+- [ ] Maintains consistently strong feedback from both customers and peers.
-- Participates in **retrospectives and process evolution**.
+- [ ] Participates actively in retrospectives and process evolution.
-- Leads **office hours or topic-specific sessions** for peer learning.
+- [ ] Leads office hours for select topics.

 ---